Taimur-Shabbir/Marketing-Campaign-Customer-and-Clustering-Analysis/README.md

 ## Data

-**Data source**: This data is obtained from Kaggle and can be found in the Git repository
+**Data source**: This data is obtained from [Kaggle](https://www.kaggle.com/datasets/rodsaldanha/arketing-campaign), is provided by user [Rodolfo Saldanha](https://www.kaggle.com/rodsaldanha) and can be found in the Git repository

 **Observations**: It contains 2216 observations where each observation represents a customer who converted or did not convert